 While solar energy is green and does not rely on electricity or gas, it still varies in how efficiently it heats your pool.
 When assessing your heater’s efficiency, you must consider its position, how much sunlight your area gets, the pool size, and how warm you want your pool to be.
 For example, some systems like propylene mats are not very efficient in northern climates.
 For this reason, have a professional assess your needs before purchasing a system to select a pool heater that can efficiently heat your pool to the desired temperature.

 Most solar pool heaters do not require much maintenance to keep them running properly.
 Glazed panels may need to be cleaned periodically in dry climates to remove any built-up debris.
 Otherwise, the main focus is on keeping the filter clean and the pump regularly inspected.
 Each system has its own maintenance needs, so consult the owner’s manual for your system to find out how often the pump and components should be inspected or serviced.
-The average cost for an inspection is $150.

 Heat pumps 1 are another popular way to heat a pool using the sun’s energy.
 As the sun warms the air, the pump draws in heat from the air and warms the pool.
 Both systems use some electricity to run their pumps 2 and circulate the water.
 The cost of electricity is negligible compared to the cost of heating a pool using gas or propane.